Minneapolis teachers reach tentative agreement to end strike

 “I’m relieved to know that the union received an offer to be able to continue to provide schools that are good and safe,” she said.
 “A major reason why we chose to move to Minneapolis in the first place.”

 Minneapolis Public Schools administrators and school board members insisted throughout the talks that they didn’t have enough money to meet teachers’ demands, especially for large permanent salary increases.
+Graff told reporters Friday that the two new contracts with the teachers and support staff “are going to require us to take a look at our budgets and make some adjustments going forward” over the coming weeks and months.

 “We walked out united to change the trajectory of MPS and ensure that educators have a greater say in how we do our work,” the union said.
 “This too has been achieved and will have impacts that improve our district for years to come.”